MUDMapBuilder/MUDMapBuilder/README.md

 # Usage of mmb
 The utility is used like this: `mmb Midgaard.json Midgaard.png`

-The input json contains the area data and looks like this: https://mudmapbuilder.github.io/data/Envy22/maps/json/Arachnos.json
+The input json contains the area data and looks like this: https://mudmapbuilder.github.io/data/tbaMUD/maps/json/Southern%20Midgaard.json

+This json was used to generate the image at the beginning.

 # Usage of mmb-bc
 `mmb-bc` is utility to generate all maps for jsons in the specified folder